adempus/apache-local-serve-flask/README.md

 The following commands:

-	-removes the default config from Apache's site serving mechanism.
+* removes the default config from Apache's site serving mechanism.
-	-adds the config you just created for your Flask app, to Apache's site serving mechanism.
+* adds the config you just created for your Flask app, to Apache's site serving mechanism.
-	-reloads Apache to commit the changes.
+* reloads Apache to commit the changes.

 And well-a you're done.
 Now to actually serve your Flask app over LAN, navigate to the project's folder, and type the command: